MobileFirst-Platform-Developer-Center/DevCenter/_posts/2017/2017-04-26-adapter-analytics-using-analytics-and-dashdb-analytics-service.md

 ## Exporting analytics data from Mobile Analytics service to ‘dashDB for Analytics’ service.

 - Launch Console from Mobile foundation service and open Analytics service console from there.
-- On the left side click on DashDB under Export.
+- On the left side click on **DashDB** under Export.
 - This enables the analytics data export to dashDB.
-- Follow the steps as listed there and click on Create DashDB.
-This takes you to the Bluemix dashDB for Analytics service creation page; choose the “IBM dashDB for Analytics Entry” plan and create the instance.
+- Follow the steps as listed there and click on **Create DashDB**.
+This takes you to the Bluemix dashDB for Analytics service creation page; choose the **IBM dashDB for Analytics Entry** plan and create the instance.
-- Go to Service Credentials tab and click on New credential.
+- Go to Service Credentials tab and click on **New credential**.
 Click on Add to create a new credential for dashDB.
 - Under Actions, click on View credentials and copy the credential details to clipboard (use the copy to clipboard button on the right.)
 - Go to Mobile Analytics console and follow the second step in Export/DashDB.
 Paste the dashDB credential and click on Submit.
 - On submission, the view displays the export enabled page which details the DB schema and tables that would be created in dashDB.